-While using a hardware wallet as a signer of your Safe Multisg is recommended to maximize your security setup, it can come with some challenges.
+While using a hardware wallet as a signer of your Safe is recommended to maximize your security setup, it can come with some challenges.
 Below we share some issues that you might encounter when signing transactions with your Ledger device.

 To start with, you need to make sure that your Ledger device is connected to your computer.
 Additionally, your Ledger needs to be unlocked and the Ethereum app is selected.

 One of the most common issues is that after trying to confirm a transaction, the Ledger device remains unchanged, so does not ask you to confirm the action.
-This can happen because the Safe Multisig requires Ledger devices to have the “Contract Data” setting activated.
+This can happen because Gnosis Safe requires Ledger devices to have the “Contract Data” setting activated.
 This often ist deactivated by default, so to turn the feature on take the following steps:

 - Go to the Ethereum App on your Ledger

 - Navigate to the “Contract Data” option and make sure it is activated

 Having to confirm multiple times

 Some users might find confirming transactions with a Ledger device cumbersome as it may take numerous clicks (up to 17) on the hardware wallet to confirm a transaction.
 To learn how to reduce this to just one click, click here.